mikeevstropov/vuex-loopback/README.md

 ## Advanced usage

-Sometimes you may want to use Vuex Module directly.
+You may want to use Vuex Module directly.
 Let's see what it has.

 #### State